Identification and Estimation of Causal Effects in High-Frequency Event Studies: Empirical Analysis of Identification and Inference

 We propose a simple empirical procedure to check if $\sigma_{e,t}^{2}$ is relatively large enough that $\widehat{\beta}_{\mathrm{ES}}$ has low bias.
-We apply our analysis to the setting of \citet{nakamura/steinsson:2018} for concreteness, noting that it can be straightforwardly applied to any other event study regression.
-While it is possible to estimate $\mathrm{Var}\left(D_{t}\right)$ using the sample variance of $D_{t}$ in the policy sample, this could be very large even when relative exogeneity is satisfied only for a few announcements since the variance cannot be negative.
-Additionally, it is more difficult to estimate $\sigma_{u,t}^{2}$ since $u_{t}$ is not observed and the OLS residuals may not be close in probability to the corresponding true errors $u_{t}$ given that $\mathbb{E}\left(u_{t}|\,D_{t}\right)\neq0$.
-The key idea to our procedure is that since $u_{t}$ includes macroeconomic news or factors that are present even when there is no announcement, the order of magnitude of its variance can be retrieved from the order of magnitude of the variance of $Y_{t}$ in the control sample $\mathbf{C}$.
-In fact, in the control sample the variance of $D_{t}$ and $u_{t}$ have the same order of magnitude and given that $\left|\beta\right|<\infty$, the order of magnitude of the variance of $Y_{t}$ for $t\in\mathbf{C}$ is the same as that of $u_{t}$ so long as \eqref{Eq.
+We apply our analysis to the setting of \citet{nakamura/steinsson:2018} for concreteness, noting that it can be straightforwardly applied to any other event study regression.\footnote{It can also be applied in settings where the researcher believes there is a specific nonlinear relationship between the economic variables.
+In such cases, one would need to consider the appropriate nonlinear regression model in place of \eqref{Eq.
+(1) Note}. } While it is possible to estimate $\mathrm{Var}\left(D_{t}\right)$ using the sample variance of $D_{t}$ in the policy sample, this could be very large even when relative exogeneity is satisfied only for a few announcements since the variance cannot be negative, as discussed above.
+Additionally, it is more difficult to estimate $\sigma_{\widetilde{u},t}^{2}$ since $\widetilde{u}_{t}$ is not observed and the OLS residuals may not be close in probability to the corresponding true errors $\widetilde{u}_{t}$ given that $\mathbb{E}\left(\widetilde{u}_{t}|\,D_{t}\right)\neq0$.
+The key idea to our procedure is that since $\widetilde{u}_{t}$ includes macroeconomic news or factors that are present even when there is no announcement, the order of magnitude of its variance can be retrieved from the order of magnitude of the variance of $Y_{t}$ in the control sample $\mathbf{C}$.
+In fact, in the control sample the variance of $D_{t}$ and $\widetilde{u}_{t}$ have the same order of magnitude and given that $\left|\beta\right|<\infty$, the order of magnitude of the variance of $Y_{t}$ for $t\in\mathbf{C}$ is the same as that of $\widetilde{u}_{t}$ so long as \eqref{Eq.
 (1) Note} also holds for $t\in\mathbf{C}$.
-Thus, we can proxy the average variance of $u_{t}$ for $t\in\mathbf{P}$ by the average variance of $Y_{t}$ for $t\in\mathbf{C}$.
+Thus, we can proxy the average variance of $\widetilde{u}_{t}$ for $t\in\mathbf{P}$ by the average variance of $Y_{t}$ for $t\in\mathbf{C}$.

 We initially simulate the regression \eqref{Eq.
-(1) Note} calibrated to the corresponding regression in \citet{nakamura/steinsson:2018} for the control sample, making the draws of $D_{t}$ and $u_{t}$ independent, and in each draw we estimate $\beta$ by OLS.
+(1) Note} calibrated to the corresponding regression in \citet{nakamura/steinsson:2018} for the control sample, making the draws of $D_{t}$ and $\widetilde{u}_{t}$ independent, and in each draw we estimate $\beta$ by OLS.
 We repeat this many times and compute bias, mean-absolute error (MAE), and mean-squared error (MSE) for this idealized OLS estimator.
 We name it the ``oracle'' estimator since it is obtained in the absence of endogeneity and it is efficient by the Gauss-Markov Theorem.